 Along with qualitative questions, you should also pose quantitative questions to evaluate the value of your products or services.
 For instance, you could ask buyers to rate how satisfied they were with their purchase based on a scale from 1 to 5.
 Then, you can take the average numerical rating and determine whether or not your company is delivering high value.

 Once you have your feedback, create a list of the ways your team delivers—and doesn’t deliver—customer value.
 Then, you can start to see whether the benefits (like convenience, quality, and brand reputation) outweigh the costs (such as price, time investment, and emotional stress).

 While it takes time and effort to measure your customer value, the insights you’ll gain will be invaluable.

 Focus on customer value to grow your brand

-Prioritize quality and offer competitive rates.
-And of course, deliver an above-and-beyond support experience.
-Offer customers stellar, personalized service, and they’ll likely stick with your brand for years to come.
+To grow your company, customers should consistently feel your product or service was worth its price.
+Prioritize quality and offer competitive rates, and of course, deliver an above-and-beyond support experience.
+Customers will see your value and likely stick with your brand for years to come.